Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

-We use a neural network architecture based on that proposed in \citet{weyn_improving_2020}, namely a U-net architecture. \citeauthor{weyn_improving_2020} however do not use data on a regular grid, but on a cubed sphere, consisting of several regular grids.
-In each of their convolution layers in the U-net, a standard convolution is made separately for each region, without sharing weights between the regions.
-We use the same architecture, but with each of their special convolution layers replaced by a standard convolution, our spherical convolution and/or hemisphere-wise convolution (see below).
-The network structure is shown in fig. \ref{fig:sketch-of-the} b).
-Our networks are implemented in tensorflow \citep{martin_abadi_tensorflow:_2015} using the dataset api with tensorflow record files, resulting in a scaleable implementation that should also scale to datasets with higher resolution than used here.
+We use a neural network architecture based on that proposed in \citet{weyn_improving_2020}, namely a U-net architecture. \citet{weyn_improving_2020} however do not use data on a regular grid, but on a cubed sphere, consisting of several regular grids.
+They further use two sets of weights, across six different regions.
+We use the same architecture, but with each of their special convolution layers replaced by a standard convolution, Spherenet convolution and/or hemisphere-wise convolution (see below).
+The network structure is shown in Fig. \ref{fig:sketch-of-the} b).
+Our networks are implemented in tensorflow \citep{martin_abadi_tensorflow:_2015} using the dataset api with tensorflow record files, resulting in an implementation that should also scale to datasets with higher resolution than the ones used here.

-In addition to the input variables from ERA5 discussed in the data-section, day of the year (``doy'') and hour of the day (``hod) are used as additional input variables.
-Since these are ``circular'' variables, each of them is converted to two variables:
+In addition to the input variables from ERA5 discussed in Sect.
+2.a, day of the year (``doy'') and local hour of the day (``hod'', different for each longitude band) are used as additional input variables.
+Since these are ``circular'' variables, each of them is converted to two variables.
+Using two variables should make it easier for the model to learn the circular relationship (e.g. that doy 1 and doy 365 are adjacent days):

 These 4 scalars are extended to the grid-resolution of the data and added as additional channels.
-The input of the networks is comprised of two timesteps (2 variables at 2 pressure levels each), but the additional 4 variables are provided only once, resulting in 8+4=12 input channels.
-The output of the networks are 2 timesteps of the input variables, without the additional variables (thus 8 channels).
+The input of the networks is comprised of two timesteps of the 6 ERA5 inputs (resulting in 12 input channels), but the additional 4 variables (doy1, doy2, hod1, hod2) are provided only once, resulting in 12+4=16 input channels.
+The outputs of the networks are 2 timesteps of the input variables, without the additional variables (thus 12 channels).
 One forecast step is made of two consecutive passes through the network, via feeding the output back to the input, resulting in a 24 hour forecast.
-For details see \citet{weyn_improving_2020}.
+For details, see \citet{weyn_improving_2020}.

 For consecutive forecasts (longer than 24 hours), hod is not updated, since each forecast step is 24 hours.
 We also choose not to updated doy, since the forecast length of 10 days is very short compared to seasonal variations.
-Only for the long-term stability experiment in section 3.4 doy is updated with each consecutive forecast step.